Spark Connector implements the standard Spark interfaces that allows you to read from a catalog and get a data set as a

 In case a batch job needs to output the data to the streaming layer the use of the WriteEngine is recommended.

 The Spark connector is providing a unified access to the catalog data and metadata, freeing the user from handling those two aspects separately.
-Unlike majority of other Spark connectors the HERE Open Location Platform Spark connector does support the delete operation as well allowing the user to remove the data from all supported layer types.
+Unlike majority of other Spark connectors the HERE platform Spark connector does support the delete operation as well allowing the user to remove the data from all supported layer types.

 |Index layer||Read, Write, Delete||Read, Write, Delete||Read, Write, Delete||Read, Write, Delete|